 Life asked Death, “Why do people love me, but hate you?”

 Death responded, “Because you are a beautiful lie and I am the unpleasant truth.”

 As I read the above lines a long time ago, I wondered if death was the most misunderstood reality.
 Even doctors, who see deaths very closely, often have misgivings about this.
 These apprehensions are partly due to the recent spurt in violent reactions by the public in response to negative clinical outcomes.

 What is Death?

-It is not easy to define death.
-There have been various definitions, and the concept of death in the Bhagavad Gita is probably the most ancient.
+It is not easy to define.
+There have been various definitions, and the concept in the Bhagavad Gita is probably the most ancient.
 Hence, no discussion about life and death can be complete (or even commence) without quoting from the Bhagavad Gita.

 Here is a shloka from Chapter 2 Verse 20 of the Bhagavad Gita: